dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/apns.md

 | private-key | Y | Output| Is a PKCS #8-formatted private key.
 It is intended that the private key is stored in the secret store and not exposed directly in the configuration.
 See [here](#private-key) for more details | `"pem file"` |

 ### Private key
-The APNS binding will need a cryptographic private key in order to generate authentication tokens for the APNS service.
+The APNS binding needs a cryptographic private key in order to generate authentication tokens for the APNS service.
 The private key can be generated from the Apple Developer Portal and is provided as a PKCS #8 file with the private key stored in PEM format.
 The private key should be stored in the Dapr secret store and not stored directly in the binding's configuration file.